Inventsable/CEP-Self-Signing-Panel/README.md

 # Now try your new tasks!
 Starting with 'help' will give a full outline:
 npm run help
 ```

+### 5. You must have [ZXPSignCmd.exe](https://github.com/Adobe-CEP/CEP-Resources/tree/master/ZXPSignCMD/4.0.7) within the parent folder of your extension

+If you're currently developing a panel whose path is `.../appData/Roaming/Adobe/CEP/extensions/myPanel`, ZXPSignCmd.exe must be in `.../appData/Roaming/Adobe/CEP/extensions`.

 ## What do they do?